FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 <!--more-->

-The application itself is very simple: it will let users sign up via FusionAuth, and give them access to a "secret" area where their FusionAuth profile is displayed to them.
+The application itself is very simple: it will let users sign up via FusionAuth, and give them access to a "secret" area where their FusionAuth profile is displayed to them via OpenID connect (OIDC).
 With these basics in place, you'll see how FusionAuth works and how it can extend the application to do whatever you need.
 You can, as always, [skip ahead and view the code](https://github.com/fusionauth/fusionauth-example-java-spring).

 ## Prerequisites

 We'll explain nearly everything that we use, but we expect you to have:
 -   Basic Java knowledge and a Java (v17) environment set up.
 -   Preferably basic [Spring](https://spring.io) knowledge (or knowledge of a similar web framework).
 -   Docker and Docker Compose set up as we'll set up FusionAuth using these.

 It'll also help if you know the basics of OAuth or authentication in general.

-## Why FusionAuth instead of plain Passport?
+## Why FusionAuth instead of local Spring Security?

-[Passport](https://www.passportjs.org) is a one of the commonly used authentication systems in Express apps.
+[Spring Security](link) is a one of the commonly used authentication systems in Java Web apps.
 It is very powerful, and allows you to hook into social providers, openID and OAuth providers, or use a local authentication strategy.
 This sounds like everything you'll ever need, but there are still a few missing pieces.
-For example, you still need to construct your own login page and other account functionality such as resetting passwords, forgotten password resets, 2FA, email verification, account protection and more.
+For example, you still need to construct your own login page and other account functionality such as resetting passwords, forgotten password resets, 2FA, email verification, account protection, username sanitization and more.
 Setting up custom web app authentication is always more complicated than it seems.

-The great news is that combining Passport with FusionAuth makes a complete system, which takes care of all aspects of authentication.
+The great news is that combining Spring Security with FusionAuth makes a complete system, which takes care of all aspects of authentication.
 It also means that much of your app's authentication capability can be configured through FusionAuth, rather than writing code and modifying your app.
 For example, you can easily add social login providers whenever you need to, without changing code or redeploying your app.

 With this setup, authentication concerns are taken care of entirely by FusionAuth.

 The image below shows how this works.

-{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/architecture.png" alt="Important private data goes in FusionAuth.
-Everything else in Node-Express.
+{% include _image.liquid src="/assets/img/blogs/spring-fusionauth/architecture.png" alt="Important private data goes in FusionAuth.
+Everything else in Java & Spring.
 FusionAuth coordinates with other identity providers" class="img-fluid" figure=false %}

-Your application logic and all public information can be handled by Node.js + Express.
-Anything sensitive, such as personally identifiable information (PII), is handled by FusionAuth.
+Your application logic and all public information can be handled by Java & Spring Anything sensitive, such as personally identifiable information (PII), is handled by FusionAuth.

 This allows you to focus a majority of your security efforts on the FusionAuth installation.
 It also means that if you create more applications, they can piggyback on your centralised authentication instead of having to re-implement authentication for every application that you build.
 You can also create a multi-tenant configuration allowing you to easily have logically separate environments for different clients.

-Also, any integrations that you set up with other providers (e.g. Twitter sign-in) can be done once, instead of per application.
+Also, any integrations that you set up with other providers (e.g. Apple sign-in) can be done once, instead of per application.

 ## Installing and configuring FusionAuth with Docker Compose